 - Wisdom– There will be so many choices to make as you travel this road.
 As with most aspects of parenting, many of the decisions you make will have a lasting impact.
 You will have decisions about curriculum, about schedules, about discipline, about teaching techniques, about what extra curricular activities to join and how to fit them into your schedule and budget.
 James 1:5 says, “If you need wisdom, ask our generous God, and he will give it to you.
 He will not rebuke you for asking.”
 Pray that God will show you His plans for your family and your homeschooling.
 Pray that God will give you the wisdom to choose the right path.

 - Discernment– When you choose to homeschool there are suddenly so many voices calling out to you.
-There are the voices of relatives who feel they know what is best for your children.
+You may hear the voices of relatives who feel they know what is best for your children.
 There are the voices of society members who feel that parents aren’t equipped to properly educate their children.
-There is the voice of Satan whispering lies about your worth.
+Satan will try to whisper lies about your worth.
 There are the voices of people trying to sell you all the magic answers and secret formulas for becoming the perfect parent and homeschooler.
 Then there is the voice of God calling to you, guiding you, encouraging you, and telling you He loves you.
 John 10:27 says, “My sheep listen to my voice; I know them and they follow me.”
 Let this be your prayer.
 Pray that you will you will hear God’s voice, be able to differentiate it from all the the voices clamoring for your attention, choose to listen to God’s voice, and follow Him.

 - Patience– Patience is vital.
-You will need patience to get you through days with bad attitudes and struggles with long division.
 You will need patience to push through lessons or subjects that you don’t enjoy.
+Goodness knows you will need patience to get you through days with bad attitudes and struggles with long division.
 You will need patience to hold on during the hard days so you can get through to the other side with the fantastic ‘aha’ moments.
 In Ephesians 4:2 it says, “Always be humble and gentle.
 Be patient with each other, making allowance for each other’s faults because of your love.”
 Remember that God calls us to homeschool as much to teach and change us as He does to teach and change our children, and to allow us to strengthen our individual relationships with Him as well as with each other.
 Since we’re all human, this isn’t going to go perfectly.
 Pray for God to give you the patience to be loving and gentle as you build stronger relationships with your children while simultaneously educating them.

 - Endurance– Hebrews 12: 1-2a says, “Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
 And let us run with endurance the race God has set before us.
 2 We do this by keeping our eyes on Jesus, the champion who initiates and perfects our faith.”
 While there are families who only plan to homeschool for a year or two, the vast majority of homeschooling families choose it as a long-term option.
 It is a decision we make in faith after hearing God call us to do it.
 Homeschooling as a long-term lifestyle is going to require endurance.
 There will be amazing and joyful days to celebrate, there will be hard days to push through, there will be seasons where life’s circumstances make thing homeschooling complicated.
 Sometimes even fantastic and exciting things can seem overwhelming when you think about making them work over time (parenting itself is like this for most of us).
 Pray for God to give you a long-term vision and endurance to stay on the path He has called you to.